Weedon Chapel Graveyard Schedule of Fees 2023/2024

 5.4 In view of 5.3 above, it is advised that if the eventual intention is that the grave should hold more than one deceased, then an EROB for a double-depth plot should be purchased (in advance or at the time of the first death), and the grave should be dug to the appropriate depth for the interment of the first deceased.

-5.5 Reinstatement includes the requirement that, after a period of six months to allow for settlement, all graves must then be levelled and grass reinstated with a minimum of 4 inches (10cm) of top soil.
+5.5 Reinstatement includes the requirement to make good and that all surplus spoil/soil is removed from the Chapel Graveyard by the gravedigger.
+After a period of six months to allow for settlement, all graves must then be levelled and grass reinstated with a minimum of 4 inches (10cm) of top soil.
 In the absence of such reinstatement the Council will complete the work, without notice, and the cost shall be repaid to the Council by the undertakers.

 6. Coffins, caskets and urns